On the Brink (Spooks): Production

 The character of Alexis Meynell was inspired by Howard Brenton's writing for "The Russian" in the fourth series.
 Spurrier wanted him to always suspect Ros, but at the same time be intrigued by her.
 The producers enjoyed casting Paul Rhys for the role as his performance was "fantastically scary."
 In playing Asa Darlek, Stephen Noonan had to abandon his Liverpudlian accent and sport a Russian one, which Noonan worked hard on.
 Director Edward Hall provided the voice for Hugo Prince.

 The episode was filmed throughout May 2008.
 The helicopter shots of the city were filmed before principal photography of the seventh series started.
-Almost all scenes where shot during the day, including the scenes set during the night.
+Almost all scenes were shot during the day, including the scenes set during the night.
 The second day of the shoot for the episode took place at a house not belonging to the crew, used as the home of Connie James.
 The Blue Fin building in London provided several locations for the episode, mostly the stock exchange room.
 Real life traders were used to film scenes set in the floor.
 Swinden noted that the traders were "interesting guys" to work with, and told the producers the story was "very close to home."
 The producers borrowed two expensive cars, more prominently an Aston Martin DB9 convertible, which were driven by Armitage and Norris.
 Armitage was asked to drive the car for only 10 yards, but the actor ended up getting carried away by wheel-spinning and driving the car around a city block.
 Another car was a Bentley used for Denham's suicide.
 Because it was on loan, Firth's options on acting as if he was trying to save Denham was very limited without having to damage the car.